yandex metric

 • Lap dances: private dances for clients.

 • Alcohol is controlled.
-No “getting completely drunk.”
+No getting drunk.

 • Being late costs money.
 Fines are common practice.

-For example, most decent clubs have a clear price list for private dances.
-A lap dance—the shortest and simplest format—earns a girl around $30.
-Want more time with a guest?
-Then there are “packages”: 15 minutes is about $75, half an hour is about $125, and a full hour is $225.
-And here’s the really nice thing: anything the guest leaves you on stage during the performance—any tips, bills, or “tosses”—is 100% yours, with no split with the club.
+For example, in most well-run clubs there is a clear price list for private dances.
+A lap dance — the shortest and simplest format — brings the dancer around $30.
+More time with a guest comes in “packages”: 15 minutes is about $75, 30 minutes around $125, and a full hour approximately $225.

 A regular dance floor is a club where the guests dance, not the performers.
-A strip club, on the other hand, is built around the dancers, their schedule, their show, and their interactions with the guests.

 The difference is simple: